INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 Please note that the recommendation below refers to connecting a ground wire between your boosters.
 In the recommendation below, you are connecting the grounds of your boosters together.
 This is different than connecting your booster outputs together.
 The grounds of your boosters should be connected together.

-General Grounding Considerations:
+General Common Connection Considerations:

 This applies specifically to NCE and Digitrax systems.
 I'll add other systems as people inquire on the Wiring for DCC Q&A Forum and after adequate research.